mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 8. Checks for features with FeatureStatus = Proposed (optional)
 9. Checks for features with FeatureStatus = In Review (optional)
 10. Checks for features with Duplicate Geometry (optional)
-11. Creates a new Master Incident GDB (optional)
-12. Creates a new Master Incident Backup GDB (optional)
+11. Creates a new Master Incident GDB and Backup GDB (optional)
-13. Deletes all features in the newly created GDBs that do not match the user specified IncidentName(s) (optional)
+12. Deletes all features in the newly created GDBs that do not match the user specified IncidentName(s) (optional)

 ### How does it work?